 An on-premises licence allows the sale of alcohol for consumption on the premises when another product or service - including food, entertainment and accommodation - is sold, supplied, or provided to customers.

 Under 18s are allowed in premises with an on-premises licence.

+All restaurants holding an on-premises licence need to meet the primary purpose test.
 If the primary purpose of the business or activity is the sale or supply of alcohol, you are not eligible for an on-premises licence.